nealbarshes/nealbarshes.github.io/tutorials/foot-healing/index.md

 Some patients should be evaluated for surgical forms of offloading.
 Specifically, gastrocnemius recession or tendon Achilles lengthening should be considered for all patients who cannot dorsiflex past neutral position (90° angle between foot and calf) or who are undergoing forefoot amputation.

-## Provide advanced contemporary wound care to all patients
+## Provide contemporary wound care to all patients

 I have no relationships to industry -- the producers of these or any other medical products.
 Items list are components of our consensus approach because of availability on our hospital formulary/inventory list.